mglantz/pqc-ee/README.md

 $ git clone https://github.com/mglantz/pqc-ee
 ```

+4. IF you like it to also allow non-PQC kex algorithms, modify the execution-environment.yml file and remove the lines which adds the openssh.config file.

+5. IF you like it to use Red Hat downstream supported ansible and ansible-runner, you need to get those from Red Hat repositories.

-4. Build the image
+6. Build the image
 ```
 $ ansible-builder build
 ```

-5. Push the image to some registry you like or Private Automation Hub, etc, and use it.
+7. Push the image to some registry you like or Private Automation Hub, etc, and use it.

+8. IF you are using Ansible Automation Platform, configure a new execution environment which points at your registry of choice - where you put the execution environment.